geluso/react-router-dom-intro/browser-history-mechanics.md

 | /locations/singapore                            | Shows London-specific location information   |

 You can see that URLs *route* users to content.
 When someone types in a URL they are ultimately shown content associated with that URL.
-It's also important that someone should be able to copy a URL, send it to someone else, and everyone should end up seeing the same thing.

 Have you ever tried to send someone a link to what you're looking at on Google Maps and then when they click on your link they end up looking at something